 Signs Your Pet is Afraid of Thunder

-Every dog and cat are different and has its way of expressing fear.
-Know what to look for so you know how to help your pet.
+Every dog is different and has its own way of expressing fear.
+Know what to look for during a storm so you know how to best help your pet.

 - Ears pinned back